babarrett/mitosis-docs/mitosis-README.md

 --------------------------------------------------------------------------------------
-## SOFTWARE DEVELOPMENT nRF51822 Wireless Modules {#SOFTWARE DEVELOPMENT nRF51822 Wireless Modules}
+## SOFTWARE DEVELOPMENT nRF51822 Wireless Modules

 (reverse_bias) I'll set up a git repo that you can clone into the extracted Nordic SDK, and then build from there.
 But I'll also upload some